hawtio/camel-catalog-schema-generator-plugin/README.md

-# Hawtio Camel Catalog Schema Generator
+# Camel Catalog Schema Generator

 This package contains the maven generator [mojo](https://maven.apache.org/plugin-developers) used to convert the [Camel Catalog](https://camel.apache.org/camel-k/next/architecture/cr/camel-catalog.html) into a JSON object that can be consumed by javascript clients.